The role of the Axiom of Choice in proper and distinguishing colourings: The Axiom of Choice in proper and distinguishing colourings

-In particular for $k=2$ condition \ref{itm:knaturalne1} is the Axiom of Countable Choice for Pairs which is independent of ZF.
-It follows that in ZF one cannot prove the existence of said parameters even for every connected subcubic graph.
-The proof that the Axiom of Countable Choice for Pairs cannot be proven in ZF is due to Cohen (see \cite{cohen1966}).
-Note that the Axiom of Countable Choice for Pairs does not imply the Axiom of Countable Choice for Finite Sets.
-The proof is basically due to Mostowski \cite{mostowski} although it was established not for ZF but for the related system ZFU.
+In particular for $k=2$ condition \ref{itm:knaturalne1} is the axiom $\AC^{\omega}_2$ which is independent of ZF.
+It follows that in ZF one cannot prove the existence of the above parameters even for every connected subcubic graph.

 Theorem \ref{tw:knaturalne} tells us about the existence of certain parameters for connected graphs with finite maximal degree.
 Now, we establish the relations between Kőnig's Lemma and the existence of proper colourings and distinguishing colourings using at most countable number of colours in the case of locally finite connected graphs.